OccMamba: Semantic Occupancy Prediction with State Space Models: Methodology

 \subsection{Preliminaries}

-\textbf{State Space Models.} Before introducing the Mamba module, we first have a brief review of the state space models (SSMs).
+\textbf{State space models.} Before introducing the Mamba module, we first have a brief review of the state space models (SSMs).
 SSMs are inspired by the control theory and maps the system input to the system output through the hidden state.
 This approach allows for effectively handling sequences of information.
 When the input is discrete, the mathematical representation of SSMs is given as follows:

 where $k$ is the sequence number, $\overline{A}$, $\overline{B}$, $\overline{C}$ are matrices that represent the discretized parameters of the model, which involve the sampling step $\Delta$.
 The $x_k$, $y_k$, and $h_k$ denote the input, output, and hidden state of the system, respectively.
-Structure state space sequence models (S4)~\cite{S4} introduces a new parameterization for SSMs to achieve more efficient computation.
+As an improvement, Structured State Space Sequence Models (S4)~\cite{S4} optimize traditional SSMs by introducing structured matrices, which allow the system dynamics, involving matrices $\overline{A}$, $\overline{B}$, and $\overline{C}$, to be parameterized in a way that significantly improves computational efficiency and scalability for large sequences.
+By leveraging these structured matrices, S4 achieves reduced computational complexity without sacrificing accuracy.

 \textbf{Mamba Module.} Mamba introduces an adaptation to the S4 models~\cite{S4}, where it makes the matrices $\overline{B}$ and $\overline{C}$, as well as the sampling size $\Delta$, dependent on the input.
 This dependency arises from incorporating the sequence length and batch size of the input, enabling dynamic adjustments of these matrices for each input token.
 By this way, Mamba allows $\overline{B}$ and $\overline{C}$ to dynamically influence the state transition conditioned on the input, enhancing the model's content-awareness.
+Additionally, Mamba incorporates optimizations for the scan operation and a hardware-aware algorithm, enabling efficient parallel computation.

-\subsection{Framework Overview}
+\subsection{Framework overview}

 Figure~\ref{fig:pipeline} depicts the pipeline of our \Name, which is built upon M-CONet~\cite{openoccupancy}.